eslam-gomaa/mysql-active-passive-replication-Ansible/README.md

 - [x] Configures `MySQL` Replication
 - [x] Harden incoming traffic with `IPTables`
 - [x] These Roles are idempotent

+⚠ **However this repo was tested and works well, It's created for Testing.** , (You are free to modify it the way it suits you)

 > Example